-The government raises around £800 billion in revenue each year.
-Most comes from the three biggest taxes: income tax, National Insurance contributions (NICs) and VAT.
+The Government raises around £1 trillion in revenue each year.
+Most comes from the three biggest taxes: income tax, NICs and VAT.

 How have government revenues changed over time?

-UK tax revenue is forecast to reach its highest sustained level since the aftermath of the Second World War.
+UK tax revenue is forecast to reach its highest ever level.
 One major trend since the 1970s has been a shift towards VAT.

 How do UK tax revenues compare internationally?

 UK tax revenue is below the average of other developed economies.
 The UK stands out as raising less from social security contributions.